Dragon Fly Tales Podcasts

 8pm, Wednesday 24th March

-It all started with me trying to read a mesage on my phone about a wonderful book called 'Girls, Goddeses and Gaints' (it's a great book by the way).
+What started with me trying to read a mesage on my phone about a wonderful book called 'Girls, Goddeses and Gaints' (it's a great book by the way).
 But in the blur of my eyesight I read it as 'Gits, Goddeses and Giants' and thought what a great name for a show.
-So here it is......
+And what a great night it was.